almovidhussaini/babylonclone/client/docs/README.md

 ### Validator Registration and Staking

-In order to support regular checkpointing, ybtc has two extensions over the regular Tendermint consensus:
+In order to support regular checkpointing, Babylon has two extensions over the regular Tendermint consensus:
 * the use of epochs, during which the validator set in stable
 * the use of BLS keys for signature aggregation

-In order to keep changes to the Cosmos SDK to a minimum and maximize code reuse, the `epoching` module _wraps_ the `staking` module: the regular staking transactions are still used, but enveloped in a ybtc transaction that allows us to attach extra data as well as to control when these transactions are executed.
+In order to keep changes to the Cosmos SDK to a minimum and maximize code reuse, the `epoching` module _wraps_ the `staking` module: the regular staking transactions are still used, but enveloped in a Babylon transaction that allows us to attach extra data as well as to control when these transactions are executed.

 ![Validator Registration](diagrams/validator_registration.png)